 Selling a business can be a complex affair, and every industry experiences its own problems and challenges.
-Initially, you need to establish your goals in selling, identify potential buyers, and show your business to the best advantage.
+Initially, you need to establish your goals in selling, identifying potential buyers, and showing your business to the best advantage.
+If you are considering selling your business in the hospitality sector, such as a hotel, hostel, guest house or bed and breakfast, our expert team of business transfer agents with over 100 years’ collective experience can guide you throughout the process.

-Largely reliant on consumer spending levels, the hotel and leisure industry suffers greatly during times of recession and a vulnerable economy.
-Despite the current low rates of interest, pressure on the household purse due to constant rises in the cost of living, has a direct effect on business profits.
+Largely reliant on consumer spending levels, the hotel industry suffers greatly during times of recession and a vulnerable economy.
+As the hospitality industry recovers from turbulent trading during the coronavirus pandemic, the industry is working overtime to compensate for substantial losses of income.
+Following the unprecedented sector standstill due to Covid-19, pressure on the household purse due to constant rises in the cost of living has a direct effect on business profits.
+We walk through a handful of challenges experienced by hospitality businesses and hotels.

-Hospitality businesses that fail to harness the benefits of social media are missing out on an opportunity to personalise their brand, and engage with customers on a higher level.
-Social media marketing requires a strategic approach, however, to link with existing forms of marketing and advertising.
+Hospitality businesses that fail to harness the benefits of social media are missing out on an opportunity to personalise their brand and engage with customers on a higher level.
+Social media marketing requires a strategic approach that links with existing forms of marketing and advertising.

-A rise in the National Minimum Wage (NMW) and introduction of the National Living Wage (NLW) for those aged over 25, have significantly increased operational costs for businesses in hospitality.
+A rise in the National Minimum Wage (NMW) and the introduction of the National Living Wage (NLW) for those aged over 25, have significantly increased operational costs for hospitality businesses.

 Selling a business requires significant planning to achieve the maximum value.
-It is advisable to begin plan several years ahead, so you can boost profits and ensure the business is at peak condition when it goes on the market.
+It is advisable to begin planning several years ahead, so you can boost profits and ensure the business is in peak condition when it goes on the market.

 So why are you selling your business?
-Maybe it’s due to retirement, or you simply wish to move on to a new venture – whatever the reason, you will need to articulate it well to buyers, and instil confidence that your company is a sound investment.
+Maybe it’s due to retirement, or you simply wish to move on to a new venture – whatever the reason, you will need to articulate it well to buyers and instil confidence that your company is a sound investment.
+Preparing your business for the sale process is instrumental to advertise your hotel on the open market, negotiating a sale price and sharing company information on a confidential basis.

 This is a document that contains general information such as why you started the business, its trading history, customer base, status in your market, and your reasons for selling.
 Also included will be an outline of its financial position, details of all assets and liabilities, and information about staff and supplier contracts.